mgoellnitz/trackdown/README.md

 and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

-## ROADMAP should show percentage for issues already started (in progress)
+## ROADMAP should show percentage for issues already started (resolved)

 *1.0*